 Green Alley Partnership

 To date, the Green Alley Partnership constructed permeable pavement in one alley in Ward 2 within the Potomac River sewershed and six alleys in Wards 1 and 4 within the Rock Creek sewershed.
-Residents and ratepayers will benefit through newly reconstructed alleys and by the implementation of GI helping to prevent combined sewer overflows (CSOs) into the Potomac River and Rock Creek.
+Residents and ratepayers benefit through reconstructed alleys and by the implementation of GI helping to prevent combined sewer overflows (CSOs) into the Potomac River and Rock Creek.
 DDOT and DC Water continue to look for partnership opportunities.

 Improves the Environment